-As institutional donors continue to respond to these many of a powerful framework for thinking about how to respond disasters, the need for better understanding of how they following a natural disaster in a U.S. context.
-But the many can most effectively engage only increases.
-While this report types of disasters occurring globally may differ markedly captured over \$380 million in foundation, corporate, and in both impact and needed response and will benefit other institutional donor support following Hurricane Sandy, from similar attention and resources to help foundations, there were undoubtedly hundreds of other institutional corporations, and other institutional donors be similarly donors that provided funding and other types of assistance creative, mindful, and coordinated in their responses. in response to this disaster.
-Having better information on The focus of the vast majority of institutional donors will who is responding in a real-time way will enable funders to more precisely target their support to ensure that they are and funding guidelines.
-Yet, while their grant applications directing their resources to the areas of greatest need and may not reference disaster response funding, their actual not missing pronounced funding gaps.
+As institutional donors continue to respond to these many disasters, the need for better understanding of how they can most effectively engage only increases.
+While this report captured over \$380 million in foundation, corporate, and other institutional donor support following Hurricane Sandy, there were undoubtedly hundreds of other institutional donors that provided funding and other types of assistance in response to this disaster.
+Having better information on who is responding in a real-time way will enable funders to more precisely target their support to ensure that they are directing their resources to the areas of greatest need and not missing pronounced funding gaps.